 On a daily basis,

-- Go to 'Work' mode on your preferred board (see Using Work Mode).
+- Go to the Kanban board on your preferred board (see Using the Active sprints or Kanban board).

 4) Measure the Cycle Time